Learn about JWST with the JWebbinars

-To register for a JWebbinar, please click on the links in the Information & Registration section below.
-After registration closes, you will receive an email with instructions pertaining to your particular JWebbinar.
-NOTE: This email and others from the organizer will come from from jwebbinars AT stsci DOT edu.
+Advanced registration is required for these JWebbinars (unless explicitly stated otherwise).
+Please click on the links in the Upcoming Sessions section below to register.
+After registration closes, you will receive an email with instructions pertaining to your JWebbinar.
+NOTE: This email and others will come from jwebbinars AT stsci DOT edu.
 Please make sure your spam filter does not block emails from this address.
-You will also receive an email with a Slack invitation, as there will be a Slack channel for the JWebbinar.
-Lastly, you will receive an email from Webex with the link to connect to the meeting.
+You may also receive an email with a Slack invitation, as there will be a Slack channel for some JWebbinars.
+Finally, you will receive an email from Webex with the link to connect to the meeting.

-If you have questions about the JWebbinars, please refer to the Frequently Asked Questions or contact the JWST Help Desk.
+If you have questions about the JWebbinars, please refer to the FAQs or contact the JWST Help Desk.

 JWebbinar Schedule and Materials